Adeline Knapp: International activities

-After Knapp's Hawaiian visit, she traveled to the Far East writing accounts of her journey to Yokohama and Manila.
+After Knapp's Hawaiian visit, she traveled to Asia writing accounts of her journey to Yokohama and Manila.

 Following the Spanish–American War, Knapp moved from San Francisco, California, to the Philippines.
 She was one of a thousand volunteer teachers known as the Thomasites who went to the Philippines aboard the ship U.S. Army Transport Thomas to teach in the new Filipino schools.

 In 1902, Knapp authored a history book about the Philippines.
-It traced Philippine history from Magellan's discovery, until the arrival of the Americans.
-Her book was the first history of the Philippines written for school children.
+It traced Philippine history from Ferdinand Magellan's discovery, until the arrival of the Americans.
+Her book may have been the first history of the Philippines written for school children.
 In presenting her book, she shared that she wrote it for the children, with the intention to bring a history of the land within their reach for the first time.

 Social reform activism

 Both in and outside her journalistic work, Knapp was drawn to numerous social causes and reform movements.

 One of Knapp's activist efforts was an 1892 series of fictionalized sketches portraying the evils of child labor.
 "Two Chums: Sketches from Life", which appeared in the San Francisco Call in August 1892, tells a melodramatic story of two young jute mill workers who die tragic deaths, one under the wheels of a streetcar, the other in sorrowful suicide for the loss of his friend.
 Their deaths are hardly noticed.

 The series of articles garnered approval from The Woman's Column, a publication of the American Woman Suffrage Association: "Miss Adeline Knapp, one of the staff writers on the San Francisco Morning Call, has, through a series of graphic sketches published in that journal, aroused the public against the employment of children in the jute mills and factories of that city.
 Little creatures of five and six years, as there is no law save that of compulsory education to prevent the hiring of infants, go to their daily toil.